perliedman/leaflet-routing-machine/README.md

 To let the user enter location addresses, a so called geocoder must be used.
 OSRM does not provide a geocoding service, so an external service has to be used.
-Leaflet Routing Machine can support any geocoding service, as long as it implements the [IGeocoder](https://github.com/perliedman/leaflet-control-geocoder#igeocoder) interface used by [Leaflet Control Geocoder](https://github.com/perliedman/leaflet-control-geocoder); an easy alternative (used by the examples) is to simply use Leaflet Control Geocoder straight away.
+Leaflet Routing Machine can support any geocoding service, as long as it implements the [IGeocoder](https://github.com/perliedman/leaflet-control-geocoder#igeocoder) interface used by [Leaflet Control Geocoder](https://github.com/perliedman/leaflet-control-geocoder).
+An easy alternative (used by the examples) is to simply use Leaflet Control Geocoder straight away.

-The geocoder is enabled through options:
+Enable the geocoder with options when creating the control:

 ```js
 L.Routing.control({